spectralliaisons/adventuremap/README.md

 }
 ```

 If no `img` is specified but `link` specifies `src` and `destination`, then an image will still be shown at the specified location.
 The image will be from the `src` url.
-Nothing happens if the user clicks the image.
+When the user clicks the corresponding marker, a modal window will show the text, image, and a button that redirects the user to the link destination.
+If the user clicks the image in this window, nothing happens (whereas images displayed via `img` that are clicked open the full-sized image in a new browser tab).

+Note that combining `loc` and `link` allows you to show images at locations that aren't hosted e.g. via S3.

 6. Run the [Jupyter Notebook](http://jupyter.org/install.html) `gps/python/process_places.ipynb` <sup>1</sup>.
 This is the data file for placing images, audio, geojson on the map.
 If your directories are syntactically kosher, this python script will generate info.json files for every directory in gps/s3/.

-7. Upload `gps/s3/` to Amazon AWS (the url of the variable `origin` in gpstracker) and make the new place directory publicly visible <sup>1</sup>.
-Historically, I used Google Maps API, which used kml instead of geojson and required kml to be hosted from a publicly-visible location.
-Not sure if this is true after the switch to Mapbox.
+7. Upload `gps/s3/` to wherever you host your assets.
+You may need to ensure that these files are publicly visible.
+To troubleshoot the directory format, see `d` in `src/Assets.js`

 8. Configure your site's settings by saving a copy of `src/custom/Config-template.js` as `src/custom/Config.js`.
 This file contains your `mapboxgl.accessToken`, s3 bucket url, and map settings and geojson display styles.
 You can customize the general site and map styles by modifying a copy of `src/custom/overrides-template.scss` as `src/custom/overrides.scss`.
 Any other files in the `src/custom` directory are gitignored so you can more easily swap between entirely separate data sources and styles.